DataDog/datadog-ci/src/commands/synthetics/README.md

 ### Failure modes flags

-- `--failOnTimeout` (or `--no-failOnTimeout`) makes the CI fail (or pass) if one of the results exceeds its test timeout.
+* `--failOnTimeout` (or `--no-failOnTimeout`) makes the CI fail (or pass) if one of the results exceeds its test timeout.
-- `--failOnCriticalErrors` makes the CI fail if tests were not triggered or if results could not be fetched.
+* `--failOnCriticalErrors` makes the CI fail if tests were not triggered or if results could not be fetched.
-- `--failOnMissingTests` makes the CI fail if at least one specified test with a public ID (a `--public-id` CLI argument or listed in a test file) is missing in a run (for example, if it has been deleted programmatically or on the Datadog site).
+* `--failOnMissingTests` makes the CI fail if at least one specified test with a public ID (a `--public-id` CLI argument or listed in a test file) is missing in a run (for example, if it has been deleted programmatically or on the Datadog site).

+### Configure a StartUrl

+To configure which URL your test starts on, provide a `startUrl` to your test object.
+Build your own starting URL with any part of your test's original starting URL and include environment variables.

 ### Configure a custom subdomain